The CCEL Vans may only be operated by permanent employees of the University and by CWRU students, all of whom meet the following criteria:

 - Are at least 18 years of age

 - Have completed the CCEL Van Driver Certification Process, as described below.

-All CCEL van drivers and riders must follow current CWRU safety guidelines for COVID-19; check CWRU’s website (https://case.edu/covid19) for the most recent updates.
-For Fall Semester, 2021 all drivers and passengers must wear masks covering nose and mouth the entire time they are in the vans and each van is allowed to transport six passengers (including the driver).
+All CCEL van drivers and riders must follow current CWRU safety guidelines for COVID-19; check CWRU’s COVID-19 website for the most recent updates.
+All drivers and passengers must wear masks covering nose and mouth the entire time they are in the vans.

 CCEL Van Driver Certification Process